jackie-dai/Vault-of-Knowledge/Japanese History/Quiz 1.md

 The imperial family's divine mandate was claimed via direct descent from the sun goddess, Amaterasu

+*Shoen* = landed estates exempt from public taxes

 ## Emperor Shomu and the Great Buddha of Nara

 First pernament capital was established at Nara in 710

-Severe epidemics of smallpox and other diseases, along with famine, killing 35 percent of the population betwe
+Severe epidemics of smallpox and other diseases, along with famine, killing 35 percent of the population

+Emperor commissioned the construction of the Great Buddha (53 ft statue)

+In 749, Emperor Shomu retired to become a Buddhist monk, appointing his unmarried daughter as heir, Empress Koken and Empress Shotoku

+## Fujiwara Rule
+By the Heian period, abdication of emperors had become common to avoid bloody fights

+Peak military technology was mounted archery.
+Difficult to create large cavalry force.
+The imperial court maintained neither an army nor a police force of its own.
+They relied on private warriors.

+## The Kenmon System

+- Each kenmon had their own headquarters in which they